Knio/dominate.js/README.md

 );
 ```

-Works as expected.
+Works as expected, and does not interperate `"<div>"` as another div element.

+### DOM Elements

-Element arguments will be added as children to the created element.
-This allows you to nest pyy calls to create more complicated widgets:
+DOM Element arguments will simply be added as children to the created element.
+This allows you to nest DOM builder calls to create comples strictures and widgets in a single expression:

 ```javascript
 document.body.appendChild(